artsandmetaphysics/goodlifeodyssey/index.md

 ---
 layout: basic
-title: Essays
+title: Arts & Metaphysics
-description: This website contains my essays about art, ethics, epistemology, and metaphysics.
+description: This website contains my essays about art, history, ethics, epistemology, and metaphysics.
 ---
 <p>{{ page.description }}  Asterisks indicate essays that are incomplete or unedited.</p>